-It felt like my eyeballs had swollen to the size of cricket balls, being pushed out of their sockets from the inside.
-My breathing quickened with each wave of intense pain caused my breathing to quicking.
+It felt like my eyeballs, swollen to the size of cricket balls, were being pushed out of their sockets.
+Waves of intense pain caused my breathing to quicking.
 Lips, fingers and feet tingled.
 Hyperventilation.
 To control this the GP said I should think calming thoughts and take slooooow, deeeeeeep breaths.
 No shit Sherlock.
-Life with Migraine headaches is full of ‘helpful’ advice like that.
+An unfortunate truth about Migraine: there is dumb advice aplenty.

-Small movements, rolling from my back onto my side, induced the vomiting again (apologies, I thought I was done with vomiting in the previous post).
-The retching was endless.
+Small movements, rolling from my back onto my side, induced vomiting again.
+Endless retching.
 Even with an empty stomach.
-Nothing stayed down, including water.
 My Mother brought glasses of Lucozade for me to sip.
-Hoping my body would absorb a little sugar before I brought it back up.
-Splattering into the bucket next to my bed.
-I’d be in this agony, bedridden, for up to 3 days.
+Hoping I would absorb a little sugar before bringing it back up.
+Minutes later it splattered into the bucket at my bedside.
+I’d be in agony, bedridden, for up to 3 days.
 This familiar pattern is a truth about Migraine, though different for each sufferer.

-The bedroom curtains were closed.
-The bright light was painful.
-I couldn’t bear any noise.
-Even when a migraine had passed, in what’s called the migraine hangover, I was still hypersensitive.
-I wore big sunglasses around the house.
+The bedroom curtains had to be closed; any light was painful.
+I couldn’t bear any noise either.
+Even when a migraine had passed, in what’s called the migraine hangover, the hypersensitive persists.
+I’d wear big sunglasses around the house.
 Like a celebrity swishing through an airport.
 A life with Migraine headaches can still be glamorous.

-You can then, understand why it really twists my melons when migraines are described as just a bad headache.
-Likewise, when someone has a bad headache and they describe it as a migraine.
+You can understand then why it twists my melons to hear migraines described as just a bad headache.
+Likewise, when a bad headache is described as a migraine.
 No. It’s.
 Not.
 If it were you’d be on your back bro (or sis) groaning.
 Lack of understanding is a truth about Migraine.

 As a legacy of the accident, migraine was more disabling than a paralysed arm.
-During my teen years and 20s life with migraine headaches was much more disruptive to study and work.
+During my teen years and 20s migraine was much more disruptive to study and work.
 An attack came every few weeks.

 For many people, including me, the cause of a migraine is a mystery.
-I kept a food diary to try to identify triggers, using a paper template and a pen.
+I kept food diaries to try to identify triggers.
 Unsurprisingly there’s now an app for that.
-The result: no obvious patterns.
-For me, a link with diet wasn’t evident.
-Mercifully the diary showed the usual suspects – red wine, chocolate, coffee, cheese – weren’t to blame.
+Result?
+No obvious patterns were found.
+No link to diet was evident.
+Mercifully, the usual suspects – red wine, chocolate, coffee, cheese – weren’t to blame.

-Abnormally low blood sugar, Hypoglycaemia, can also be a trigger.
-We were obsessed with this concept for a while.
+Hypoglycaemia, abnormally low blood sugar, can also be a trigger.
+We were obsessed with this for a long time.
 My mother on red alert.
 Ready to shove a biscuit in my mouth the moment she thought I’d gone too long between meals.
 On the upside, I regularly had breakfast in bed.
 An undisturbed late sleep-in no longer allowed.

-Successful treatment for migraine is rare.
+Another truth about Migraine – successful treatment is rare.
 We tried everything.
-Specialist consultants both traditional and non-traditional remedies.
-If I thought that would help, I would have visited a Shamen and traversed the Axis Mundi.
-But no. Life with migraine headaches continued.
+Specialist consultants, traditional and non-traditional remedies.
+I would have visited a Shamen and traversed the Axis Mundi if I thought it would help.

 Every day for 3 years I took a pill made from Feverfew.
-A preventative herbal remedy made from a member of the Daisy family.
-It brought little or no benefit.
-I’m not sure why I stuck with it for so long.
+A preventative herbal remedy made from Daisies.
+It brought little or no benefit for me.
+Not sure why I stuck with it for so long.
 Desperation I suppose.

 Pharmaceutical drugs, like Migralift, are more targeted.
 Taken when symptoms first appear to stop a migraine fully developing.
 Not easy when an early symptom is puking.
 These didn’t work either.
-Even if I managed to swallow the pill before I the puking started.

-With no successful treatment found, life had to fit around the migraines.
+Life had to fit around Migraine.
 As a student, my friend Lisa came up with a visual signalling system.
-If I had a migraine I’d put a bottle of cordial in the window of my ground floor room.
-She’d know to come to check I was OK.
-Quite a commitment on her part – she has a very delicate stomach.
+At the onset of a Migraine I’d put a bottle of cordial in the window of my room.
+She’d then come check I was OK.
+Quite a commitment on her part as she has a very delicate stomach.
 Known to barf at the mere mention of something gross.
 Coming into my room, vom bucket by my bed, was beyond the call of duty.

-Years later, living in Manchester, when I shared a house with another friend, Helen.
+Years later, in Manchester, I shared a house with another friend, Helen.
 It was December.
-I was laid up in bed with a migraine.
-Helen came to check on me.
-Recorded Christmas carols blared through the window, accompanied by loud Santa banter, with a strong Mancunian accent. ‘ho ho ho!’ and ‘Merry Christmas everyone!’
+Once again I was in bed with a Migraine.
+As Helen came to check on me recorded Christmas carols blared through the window.
+Santa, with a strong Mancunian accent, called out ‘ho ho ho!’ and ‘Merry Christmas everyone!’ through a loud hailer.

-Later that night Helen heard a loud, dull thud from upstairs.
-I heard her say my name.
+Later that night Helen heard a loud thud from upstairs.
+I heard her say my name, panicked.
 I was disorientated.
 ‘Pete!
 Are you alright?’
-The retching was so intense I’d passed out.
-Fallen out of the bed, face down on the floor in the narrow gap between the bed and the wall.
+I’d passed out.
+Fallen out of the bed while retching.
+I was face down on the floor in the narrow gap between the bed and the wall.
 Wedged in.
-It was difficult to get up.
-Helen called an ambulance to take me to the hospital.
+Helen called an ambulance.

-While touring beautiful Tuscany and Emilia-Romagna in Italy I had a similar experience.
-I was bedridden.
-We missed our flight home.
-Italian friends drove me to the (very impressive) hospital in Bologna.
-The doctor there brought out the big guns.
-Knocking me out with liquid Valium to break the cycle.
+While on holiday in Italy, touring beautiful Tuscany and Emilia-Romagna, I had a similar experience.
+Italian friends drove me to the (very impressive) Bologna hospital.
+The doctor brought out the big guns, knocking me out with liquid Valium to break the cycle.
 It worked.
-There was the residual pain but the worst of it was gone.
-Pro tip: if your doctor ever suggests you should take liquid valium, take it.
-It may not cure your ailment but you’ll enjoy the ride.
+There was the residual pain but the worst of it was over.